julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 ---

 ## Caution with St. John’s Wort:
-- St. John’s Wort can interact with medications, increase sun sensitivity, and affect mood or liver enzymes.
+- St. John’s Wort can interact with medications, increase sun sensitivity.

-- Small amounts (like one or two fresh blossoms steeped for a few hours) in a tea or water infusion are usually safe for most healthy adults, but it’s always good to check with an herbalist or doctor.
+- Small amounts in a tea or water infusion are usually safe for most healthy adults, but it’s always good to check with an herbalist or doctor.

-- Avoid drinking sun-exposed water that’s been left out too long (over 6–8 hours), especially in hot climates.
+- Avoid drinking sun-exposed water that’s been left out too long, especially in hot climates.

 ---

 **This is a potion of sunlight in a jar—joyful, cleansing, and full of golden magic.** We definitely enjoy a cup when feeling down and need our spirits lifted.

+[St. John's Wort Moon Water](/st-johns-wort-moon-water/) for grieving and mourning is also there for you for days when you need consolation and emotional support.

 ---